Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 3220 prompt tokens: inspect decode pressure and KV budgetEven with PagedAttention, the KV cache still grows linearly with context length.
 The 80-layer, 8-KV-head, 128-dim GQA example from earlier needs 40 GiB of KV cache at 128K context in FP16.
 At that scale, KV memory can rival or exceed the room left after loading weights, so long-context serving may require distribution, KV-cache quantization, explicit compression, or smaller admitted contexts.

 In Tensor Parallelism (TP), a runtime may shard KV heads across ranks when the model layout permits it.
-If the number or grouping of KV heads does not divide cleanly across ranks, a runtime may replicate some KV state instead.
+If the number or grouping of KV heads doesn't divide cleanly across ranks, a runtime may replicate some KV state instead.
 Capacity planning must use the actual deployed layout, not assume ideal division.

 Paged allocation still happens per rank, but logical block growth has to stay aligned across ranks so token positions 0-15, 16-31, and so on map to the correct local KV blocks on every worker.

-1def kv_heads_per_rank(kv_heads: int, tp_ranks: int) -> tuple[int, str]:
+1def conservative_local_kv_heads(kv_heads: int, tp_ranks: int) -> tuple[int, str]:

 2 if kv_heads % tp_ranks == 0: